 People have been obsessing over diamonds since time immemorial.
 Popularly regarded as the symbol of eternal love, power, and invincibility, diamonds have not only been an integral part of the jewelry industry but also have close links with many religious and spiritual beliefs.
-While mined diamonds remained the sole player in the market for a long time, today, lab grown diamonds have changed the dynamics of this market.
+While naturally mined diamonds were the only diamond in market for a long time, today, lab grown diamonds have changed the dynamics of this market.

-What’s more, with lab grown diamonds one never has to compromise on the fire and brilliance or carat size of their diamond.
-So, let’s understand (and bust) some common misconceptions about lab made diamonds.
+What’s more, with lab grown diamonds one doesn’t have to compromise on the fire and brilliance or carat size of their diamond.
+So, let’s understand (and bust) some common misconceptions about lab grown diamonds.

 #1: Lab created diamonds real or fake?